GET IN QUICK! Used to be $70 per kg awhile back. Now only $19.5 per kg.

 What it does do is increase sales.
 People will be more sure about their purchase decision.

 That kept my prices very low.
 In a very small operation - from the back of a couple of trucks I sold up to 5t of fruit a day.

 [Aldi uses this easy return system to save them money on their Special Buys™ lines!
 It's an important part of their business model.]

-@the INFIDEL: An interesting perspective, thank you.
+@Rather be Travelling: An interesting perspective, thank you.

 I think though the same point would apply to warranties generally.
 They’re seldom used but still come at a cost.